Journalism Professor Teams Up with Grad Student for True Crime Podcast

 Chemirmir was accused of killing 22 older women over a two-year period and was eventually convicted in 2022 for the deaths of two women.
 Around the time Chemirmir went to trial, Scudder began working on a book about the case which eventually developed into a podcast pitch.
 With so much existing audio, including recordings of Scudder’s phone calls to Chemirmir in jail before his death in prison, he knew the story would lend itself well to an audio project like a podcast.
 The podcast pitch eventually attracted Wes Ferguson and Free Range Productions to the project, and “Unnatural Causes” was soon under production as the second season of Ferguson’s podcast The Unforgotten.

-Once the project was underway, Monika Watkins – a graduate student in Meadows’ Temerlin Advertising Institute – was brought on as an assistant producer, running mics and helping collect audio on many of the interviews.
+Once the project was underway, Monika Watkins – a graduate student in Meadows’ Temerlin Advertising Institute – was brought on as an on-location audio producer, running mics and helping collect audio on many of the interviews.
 Watkins was originally introduced to the story as a TA for Scudder’s journalism ethics course when Shannon Dion, an SMU alumna whose mother was killed by Chemirmir, visited the class to talk about trauma and ethical crime reporting.

 “When I signed with Free Range to produce the podcast, I got talking with Monika about it [and] she mentioned her experience in documentary film work and that she’d be interested in learning more about podcast production,” says Scudder.
 “Her experience and professionalism was central to the reporting process this summer, and it simply wouldn’t have been possible without her production help.”